ezair/Kings/ReadMe.txt

 	The program is fairly straight forward.
 	The program is completed as well (no more updates).

 IMPORTANT NOTE:
 	Do NOT move the sound folder's location or the sounds inside of it (unless you want to replace them).

-Language:
+Programming Language:
 	Python2

 Requirements: